KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

  ## Results thus far

- <p align="justify"> Currently we managed a basic interactive implementation of the SPH algorithm in Unity3D using ComputeShaders and GPU processing.
+ <p align="justify"> Currently we got a basic interactive implementation of the SPH algorithm to run in Unity3D using ComputeShaders and GPU processing.
 It is still a little buggy, yet the domain can be moved, rotated, squished or made larger with the fluid behaving accordingly.

  In the following images you can see it in action.
 The animations you see are not pre-rendered but captured in real-time on a Windows PC and a Nvidia GeForce RTX 2080 GPU</p>